Coinnect-SA/CybGPT/README.md

-# CybGPT API Interface
+# CybGPT API

-This project is the API interface for CybGPT, created by Coinnect SA.
+This project is the API for CybGPT, created by Coinnect SA.
 CybGPT is a powerful AI system designed for various cybersecurity tasks.
 With this API, CybGPT can interact with server to perform actions such as scanning, retrieving statistics, checking for exfiltrated credentials, and more.

 ## Installation